MapsPeople/docs/src/content/cms/index.md

 In the CMS there are different levels of users, which has an effect on what you have access to.
 For example, an "Admin" level user has access to Solution-level settings, whereas an "Editor" primarily has access to create and edit Locations on the Map.
 This documentation is written with an **Admin** user level in mind.

+* **Admin** - Administrators have full access to all menu points and options shown in the list above.
 * **Editor** - Editors can create new Locations, edit and delete existing Locations.
-* **Admin** - Administrators have editor rights and have access to further settings in the CMS

 ## Interface Overview

-If you prefer to recieve the following information in video format, watch the video below!
+If you prefer to receive the following information in video format, watch the video below!

 <iframe width="480" height="300" src="https://www.youtube-nocookie.com/embed/0boSj6X8Ces" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>